warint/statcanR/README.md

 the
 Information.

-### Acknowledgment of Source according to Statistics Canada Open Licence Agreement :
+##### Acknowledgment of Source according to Statistics Canada Open Licence Agreement

+Statistics Canada has a specific procedure regarding the ackowledgment of source :

-  - You shall include and maintain the following notice on all licensed rights of the Information:
+You shall include and maintain the following notice on all licensed rights of the
+    Information:

-      - Source: Statistics Canada, name of product, reference date.
-        Reproduced and distributed on an “as is” basis with the permission of Statistics Canada.
+    Source: Statistics Canada, name of product, reference date.
+Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.

-  - Where any Information is contained within a Value-added Product, you shall include on such Value-added Product the following notice:
+Where any Information is contained within a Value-added Product, you shall include on such Value-added Product the following
+    notice:

-      - Adapted from Statistics Canada, name of product, reference date.
+    Adapted from Statistics Canada, name of product, reference date.
 This does not constitute an endorsement by Statistics Canada of this product.

 ### Cite statcanR